The Vermont Statutes Online

 § 117-902.
 Personnel rules and regulations

 (a) The Town Manager or the Town Manager's appointee shall be the Personnel Director.
 The Town Manager shall maintain personnel rules and regulations protecting the interests of the Town and of the employees.
-These rules and regulations must be approved by the Board of Selectmen and shall include the procedure for amending them and for placing them into practice.
+These rules and regulations must be approved by the Selectboard and shall include the procedure for amending them and for placing them into practice.
 Each employee shall receive a copy of the rules and regulations when he or she is hired.

 (b) The rules and regulations may deal with the following subjects or with other similar matters of personnel administration: job classification, jobs to be filled, tenure, retirement, pensions, leaves of absence, vacations, holidays, hours and days of work, group insurance, salary plans, rules governing hiring, temporary appointments, lay-off, reinstatement, promotion, transfer, demotion, settlement of disputes, dismissal, probationary periods, permanent or continuing status, in-service training, injury, employee records, and further regulations concerning the hearing of appeals.